MusicWeb International One of the most grown-up review sites around 2024

 Tamberg, Eino (1930-2010) was an Estonian composer who wrote a cello concerto in 2001 that has been recorded by Henry-David Varema for the Vanemuine Symphony Orchestra’s own label.

-Tan Dun (b.1957) is a Chinese-born American composer who has written a substantial body of work for cello and orchestra including three solo concertos.
-His first cello concerto from 1994 Yi1: Intercourse of Fire and Water was premiered by Anssi Karttunen but is unrecorded.
-The next dates from 2000 and is known as the Crouching Tiger Concerto.
+Tan Dun (b.1957) is a Chinese-born American composer who has written a substantial body of music for cello and orchestra, including three solo concertos.
+His first cello concerto from 1994 Yi1: Intercourse of Fire and Water was premiered by Anssi Karttunen but is unrecorded in its orchestral form.
+In 1996 the composer made a version for solo cello which has been recorded by Idlir Shyti for Coviello.
+The second concerto dates from 2000 and is known as the Crouching Tiger Concerto.
 It does not appear to have been recorded yet but can be heard on You Tube played by Julian Steckel.
-Then in 2002 he composed a concerto for cello, video and orchestra subtitled The Map that has been recorded by Anssi Karttunen and issued on DVD by DG.
+Then in 2002 he composed a concerto for cello, video and orchestra called The Map that has been recorded by Anssi Karttunen and issued on DVD by DG.
 He also wrote Elegy: Snow In June from 1991 for cello and percussion quartet and this has been recorded by Anssi Karttunen for CRI.
 Tan Dun’s Symphony 1997 (Heaven Earth Mankind) also contains a cello solo part, and this has been recorded by Yo-Yo Ma for Sony.
 Based on the first movement of this symphony he composed the overture Dragon and Phoenix for cello and orchestra with an optional children’s chorus (1997).
 In 2004 Tan Dun composed Four Secret Roads of Marco Polo for twelve solo cellos and orchestra.
 A reduction for cello and orchestra followed in 2006 called Secret Land (which was the original title of the full work).
 Neither of these appears to have been recorded.

-Tan, Su Lian (b.1964) is a Malaysian-born American composer and flautist whose cello concerto Legends of Kintamani was recorded by the dedicatee Darrett Adkins in 2016 for Oberlin.
-Her website also lists an unpublished cello concerto from 1997.
+Tan, Su Lian (b.1964) is a Malaysian-born American composer and flautist who wrote two cello concertos, in 1997 and 2015.
+The second is called Legends of Kintamani and was recorded by the dedicatee Darrett Adkins in 2016 for Oberlin.

 Tanaka, Karen (b.1961) is a Japanese composer based in the USA who wrote a cello concerto called Urban Prayer in 2004 for Joan Jeanrenaud.